Brian-Pho/Textbook-Notes/content/posts/other/quotes/index.md

 - Anyone who has never made a mistake has never tried anything new.
 - Shoot for the moon.
 Even if you miss, you'll land among the stars.
 - Its never too late to reach for the stars.
-- "The only way to be sure you won't lose is to not fight" - Ping Pong the Animation
+- The only way to be sure you won't lose is to not fight. - Ping Pong the Animation
 - If you can not measure it, you can not improve it.
 - Just because you can, doesn’t mean you should and just because it’s comfortable, doesn’t meant it’s good.
 - To look up and wonder at our place in the universe, to look down and wonder my place in humanity.